EEM Collar Strategy

 EEM thesis for this collar

-The market-implied 1-standard-deviation range for EEM extends from approximately $61.66 on the downside to $75.14 on the upside.
+The market-implied 1-standard-deviation range for EEM extends from approximately $61.98 on the downside to $71.16 on the upside.
 A EEM collar hedges an existing long EEM position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current EEM IV rank near 73.42% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on EEM at 34.35%.
+Current EEM IV rank near 41.06% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on EEM should anchor more to the directional view and the expected-move geometry.
 As a Financial Services name, EEM options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to EEM-specific events.

 EEM collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 EEM positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move EEM alongside the broader basket even when EEM-specific fundamentals are unchanged.
 Always rebuild the position from current EEM chain quotes before placing a trade.